VRAM-RAM/simple-crypto-lab/README.md

 ### License

-The code is licensed under MIT or Apache-2.0, your choice.
+The code is licensed under CECILL-B or Apache-2.0, your choice.

 ### Contact